• Settings:

 Menu

 Kenya is where the safari concept began.
 The word ‘safari’ itself even stems from the local Swahili dialect for ‘journey’.
-However Kenya safari holidays are no ordinary journey.
-Here, wildlife roams the grassy open plains in front of majestic snow-capped mountains, nature's wilderness contrasts with absolute luxury, and safari adventure combines all too well with a relaxing stay at the beach.
-It’s the combination of wildlife, natural beauty and value that has seen Kenya flourish spectacularly to justify its position as one of the best-known safari holiday destinations in the world.
+Kenya safari holidays are no ordinary journey.
+Here, wildlife roams the grassy open plains in front of majestic snow-capped mountains, nature’s wilderness contrasts with absolute luxury, and safari adventure combines all too well with a relaxing stay at the beach.
+It’s the combination of wildlife, natural beauty and value that has seen Kenya flourish spectacularly to justify its position as one of the best-known safari destinations in the world.

 The Kenya Safari Experience